 The Earth’s range over geologic time is one more data point showing nature’s power to cause temperature swings substantially greater than that of the Modern Warm Period.

-Finally, we have seen some of the primary causal agents inducing Earthly change of climate: 1. the Sun’s spatial alignment relative to the Earth 2. the Sun’s cycling in its emission of radiation 3. cosmic ray bombardment of Earth’s atmosphere, actuating cooling cloud cover 4. the natural oscillations of Earth’s ocean currents, such as El Nino, La Nina, and others.
+Further, we have seen some of the primary causal agents inducing Earthly change of climate: 1. the Sun’s spatial alignment relative to the Earth 2. the Sun’s cycling in its emission of radiation 3. cosmic ray bombardment of Earth’s atmosphere, actuating cooling cloud cover 4. the natural oscillations of Earth’s ocean currents, such as El Nino, La Nina, and others.

 The Earth is an immense meet-up of inter-locking, diverse, and dynamic causal factors promoting climate change; related, the planet itself is, relatively, but one dust point in a vastly more immense solar system and galaxy, which unleash yet more diverse natural forces contributing to terrestrial climate change.